When deciding to switch from another provider, it’s smart to consider the benefits alongside any potential tax implications.

 IRA Accounts: Since we use the direct trustee-to-trustee transfer process, to move IRA accounts electronically to Betterment, there are generally no taxes or penalties to make the switch.
 Once we receive your IRA transfer(s), we will sell any investments moved in-kind and then use your cash proceeds to buy new shares of the ETFs that make up your target Betterment IRA portfolio.

-Taxable Accounts: As stated in the “How ACATS Transfers Work at Betterment” section above, while any investments moved via ACATS will continue to be invested throughout the transfer process, once your assets have been transferred, our rebalancing system takes over in an effort to move you as close to your target Betterment portfolio strategy as possible.
+Taxable Accounts: As stated in this FAQ, while any investments moved via ACATS will continue to be invested throughout the transfer process, once your assets have been transferred, our rebalancing system takes over in an effort to move you as close to your target Betterment portfolio strategy as possible.
 Given the nature of taxable accounts, we attempt to do this thoughtfully.

 Note: We will not sell any shares trading at a short-term gain.
 Only shares trading at a long-term gain or loss will be sold.
 Over time, our system will continue analyzing your short-term holdings and if any begin trading at a loss or ultimately become long-term, our system will further rebalance.